ballerina-platform/ballerina-spec/beps/con-jms/1372_improve_jms_message.md

-# Improve `jms:Message` record to be fully compliant with JMS specification
+# Improve `jms:Message` record to be compliant with JMS specification

 - Authors
   - Ayesh Almeida